ryanccn/choirpack/README.md

 ## Installation

-Use the package/overlay from the Nix flake or download a binary from GitHub Releases.
+Use the package/overlay from the Nix flake, download a binary from GitHub Releases, or install with Cargo from the Git repository.

 ## Usage